 The Scottish town of Portree is a port of call for many cruise ships and a great place to start your discovery of the rugged countryside of Isle of Skye.
 Visit the top things to do - Sky Museum of Island Life, The Storr, Quiraing, Cuillin and the Fairy Pools in the northwest coast of Scotland.
 Photo Credit: Wendy Nordvik-Carr © View more photos wendynordvikcarr.com

-Tour Skye – The Scottish town of Portree is a port of call for many cruise ships and a great place to start your discovery of the rugged countryside of Isle of Skye.
+Tour Skye – The Scottish town of Portree is a port of call for many cruise ships and a great place to start your discovery of the rugged countryside of the Isle of Skye.
 Visit the top things to do – Sky Museum of Island Life, The Storr, Quiraing, Cuillin and the Fairy Pools in the northwest coast of Scotland.

 • Check with the Portee Information Centre operated by Visit Scotland.